what is bartending

 Workplace setupServe the alcohol at the appropriate temperature

-Use only dry polished glasses, not wetNever leave a customer until properly served, even if the place is really busy.⁸
+Use only dry polished glasses, not wetNever leave a customer until properly served, even if the place is busy.⁸

 Measure accurately to preserve